Drains Cleared

 Large commercial or industrial survey£800–£2,000+

-These figures are for the survey itself.
-If the pipes need to be jetted before the camera can pass (common for blocked or debris-filled drains), this may be quoted separately (£80–£200 for domestic jetting).
+These figures cover the survey itself.
+In addition, if the pipes need jetting before the camera can pass — common for blocked or debris-filled drains — this is usually quoted separately (£80–£200 for domestic jetting).
+All prices should include VAT at 20%.

 What’s included in a standard survey